ToC2ME/ToC2ME/Rodriguez-Pradilla/LinEpiLoc_ToC2ME_Demo/README.md

 <h2> Reference </h2>

-<p> Catalog_Rodriguez-Pradilla2019_PhDThesis.csv contains the seismic catalog published in the PhD Thesis by G. Rodriguez-Pradilla, Univeristy of Calgary, which can be found <a href="https://prism.ucalgary.ca/handle/1880/111335"> here:</a></p>
+<p> Catalog_Rodriguez-Pradilla2019_PhDThesis.csv contains the seismic catalogue published in the PhD Thesis by G. Rodriguez-Pradilla, Univeristy of Calgary, which can be found <a href="https://prism.ucalgary.ca/handle/1880/111335"> here:</a></p>

 <blockquote> Rodríguez-Pradilla, G. (2019).
 Microseismic Monitoring of a Duvernay Hydraulic-Fracturing Stimulation, Alberta Canada: Processing and Interpretation assisted by Finite-Difference Synthetic Seismograms.
 PhD Thesis, University of Calgary, Calgary, AB. </blockquote>